-- The short-term targets set for the child. - The teaching strategies to be used. - The provision to be put in place and the person(s) responsible for that provision. - How the targets will help the child in their learning. - How the child can be successful reaching their IEP targets. - The review date.
+- The short-term targets set for the child.

+- The teaching strategies to be used.

+- The provision to be put in place and the person(s) responsible for that provision.

+- How the child can be successful reaching their IEP targets.

+- The review date.